A well-thought-out business plan is crucial for responding to Brexit writes Joe Healy, Enterprise Ireland.

-To date, much of the attention in relation to Brexit has been to do with currency.
+To date, much of the attention in relation to Brexit has been to do with currency and customs.
 There is, however, a whole lot more strategy that needs to be put in place behind that.
 The business plan is the place to do that and now is the time to do it.

 When reviewing your business plan, assess the competitive strength of the company and your resources and capabilities in relation to your plan.
 Do you have the resources required to deal with a variety of possible new circumstances?